-Work will commence from Monday 6th March 2017 and the building will become a construction site.
+Work commenced on Monday 6th March and the building became a construction site.

 Over the coming months while this process continues access to the church building may be restricted and at times there will be no public access at all.